Future of Remote Work: Productivity & Office Vacancy

 Remote work, once a niche arrangement, has become a defining feature of the modern workplace.
+As of 2024-2025, approximately 19.5% of people worldwide work remotely, while 49% of global desk workers work in a hybrid arrangement.
+In the United States, around 22 million employed adults (14% of the adult workforce) work 100% from home, with 41% working remotely on a hybrid basis.
+The World Economic Forum projects that digital remote work will grow globally to 92 million positions by 2030, up from 73 million in 2024.
 The COVID-19 pandemic accelerated this shift, forcing companies worldwide to adopt remote work practices.
 As we move forward, it's essential to analyze the long-term implications of remote work on productivity, work-life balance, and urban development.
+For related topics, see our articles on AI employment impact and digital minimalism.

 The Evolution of Remote Work